GiovanniBaccichet/dotfiles/README.md

 ## Usage

-The commands to use to clone the repo and start the installation scripts are the following:
+To clone the repo and start the installation scripts use the following commands:

 ```bash
 git clone https://github.com/GiovanniBaccichet/dotfiles ~/.dotfiles